 During our last vacation, I realized that I really wanted a quick drying towel.
 We had beach towels and hung them outside at night, but they were still quite damp in the mornings.
-Of course, I want to find the best travel towel available, one that is quick drying, absorbent, and can fold up really small.
+Of course, I want to find the best travel towel available.
+It needs to be quick drying, absorbent, and can fold up compactly.
 I do need to fit four in a backpack, after all!
 It didn’t take long to realize that quick dry travel towels would also be a brilliant addition to our swim bags.
 It’s great when one product can fill multiple needs!

 If you want to travel carry-on only, a compact travel towel is a must.
 Even for families!
 Maybe especially for families.

 Why get a travel towel?
 What do you look for in a travel towel?
 Read on and don’t forget your towel…

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 As stated above, this post is not sponsored by any brand.
 By using affiliate links instead of a sponsored post, I strive to bring you an unbiased review of the products within.
 All opinions are mine.
 I appreciate you visiting today!
 Your support means a lot to me.

 Best Travel Towel Comparison Chart 2019

 I purchased this OlimpiaFit microfiber towel set.
 It’s a set of three towels and includes a mesh bag.
 I chose this product because people who purchased them said they fold up small and because there are three towels and a carrying case included.